 History of the Milwaukee Region, Porsche Club of America

+Now back to the Milwaukee region.
 As with every region in the Porsche Club of America (PCA), the Milwaukee Region got its start because of the enthusiasm of a core group of Porsche owners who enjoyed the people who owned the cars as much as the cars themselves.

 Records show the Milwaukee Region was the 27th region to be formed in PCA, having received its charter in April 1960.
 Our history, however, dates back several years to the formation of Region No. 6, which was named Chicago-Milwaukee Region.